sal-git/CarND-LaneLines-P1/README.md

 4. Create a masked area to focus on
 5. Hough lines and modify `draw_lines()` to draw one straight line

-  >Modifying `draw_lines()` was done by finding which points belonged to which line through their slope.
+  >Modifying `draw_lines()` was done by finding which points belonged to which lane line through their slope.
   >
   > * Left lane: x increases, while y decreases
   >